gallaxyquest/oreilly-github-demo/README.md

 My Lovely Project
 =================

+This is me playing around in git hub does this work

 A great example repo you can fork to your heart’s content, that serves as a launchpad for working your way through the amazing **[Learning GitHub](http://shop.oreilly.com/category/videos/programming.do)** video training series.

 ## Getting started